CHAOHOU-97/Chao-web/content/authors/admin/_index.md

 highlight_name: true
 ---

 I’m a postdoc at Columbia University in the [Shen Lab](http://www.columbia.edu/~ys2411), where I focus on applying AI for biology.
-My work centers on developing and interpreting deep learning models, with a particular emphasis on protein language models.
+My work centers on developing and interpreting deep learning models, with a particular emphasis on protein language models (pLMs).
 I’m interested in exploring how protein structural dynamics can be incorporated into deep learning models and how to accurately predict protein fitness landscapes.
 I developed [SeqDance and ESMDance](https://www.biorxiv.org/content/10.1101/2024.10.11.617911v2), two pLMs trained on protein dynamics data.
 I explained the scaling behaviour of pLMs on [fitness prediction](https://www.biorxiv.org/content/10.1101/2025.04.25.650688v1).
 I also developed [MotifAE](https://www.biorxiv.org/content/10.1101/2025.11.04.686576v1) for unsupervised discovery of functional motifs from pLMs.
 I earned my Ph.D. in Bioinformatics from Peking University in the [Li Lab](http://bioinfolilab.phasep.pro/), where I built computational tools for studying [phase separation](http://lab.phasep.pro/) and [protein degradation](http://degron.phasep.pro/).
 I was born in Zhucheng, China, my Chinese name is 侯超.
 I like basketball, photography, and skiing.
 *Updated: Nov 2025*